 A variety of permits and regulations apply for boating and fishing.
 It is also is important to have these permits before you undertake these activities.

-Department of Employment, Economic Development and Innovation (DEEDI) (incorporating Department of Primary Industries and Fishing) (DPI&F) controls the rules and regulations regarding fishing.
-DPI&F and administers the Stocked Impoundment Permit Scheme (SIPS).
+The Department Agriculture, Fisheries and Forestry (DAFF) controls the rules and regulations regarding fishing, and administers the Stocked Impoundment Permit Scheme (SIPS).

 To fish at any location under the SIP scheme requires a permit.

 For more information about SIPS or to purchase permits, visit the DAFF website.

 For an organised event involving on-water aquatic activities, an application for an Aquatic Event Permit must be submitted to Maritime Safety Queensland www.msq.qld.gov.au.

 Hinze Dam is not part of the SIPS.
 The fishing permit system for Hinze Dam is administered by the local fish stocking association.

 Fishing permits are available from the following local outlets:

 - Doug Burt's Tackle World Gold Coast